 Top grain leather is leather comes from the uppermost layer of a hide.
 It is the highest quality part of the hide after Full Grain.

 It is created by buffing and polishing any imperfections and coating with a highly durable colour followed by a protective sealer.

 Split Leather is the layer removed from the bottom of the hide.
 It is typically quite fragile.
 It is the cheapest leather

-Leatherette is just another name for vinyl, the term originates from the early days when vinyl was first being developed by chemical companies like DuPont, at that time they used a calico type cloth base covered in plastic.
-Modern vinyl is available in endless range of finishes and can outlast most Leathers depending on the application and the quality of the product being used.
+Leatherette is just another name for vinyl, the term originates from the early days when vinyl was first being developed by chemical companies like DuPont, at that time they used a calico type base cloth covered in plastic.
+Modern vinyl is available in an endless range of surface finishes and can outlast most Leathers depending on the application and the quality of the product being used.